 - Board presents evidence showing why the judge should impose discipline, and

-- the convicted dentist then presents evidence on his/her behalf.
+- you then present evidence on your behalf.

 Discipline is imposed if the judge finds, by clear and convincing evidence, that discipline is appropriate.
 This burden of proof is a lower standard than the “by a reasonable doubt” burden used in California criminal trials.

-A dentist can always appeal the Board’s decision to suspend or revoke a license.
+You can always appeal the Board’s decision to suspend or revoke your license.

 Our California criminal defense attorneys will highlight the following in this article: